magz-dev/javascript-game/README.md

-# Rock Paper Scissors
+# Rock Paper Scissors in JavaScript

-This is a game created using JavaScript.
-Rock Paper Scissors is simple and fun to play.
+ Rock Paper Scissors is a simple and fun game to play.

 ![Am I Responsive_ - Google Chrome 04_01_2023 23_29_46](https://user-images.githubusercontent.com/97630146/210672931-9ad8ab8a-5e81-44a0-a9a1-8184737d3e51.png)